Sally Mann: Later career

-In the mid-1990s, Mann began photographing landscapes on wet plate collodion 8x10 inch glass negatives, and used the same 100-year-old 8x10 format bellows view camera that she had used for all the previous bodies of work.
+In the mid-1990s, Mann began photographing landscapes on wet plate collodion 8x10 inch glass negatives and used the same 100-year-old 8x10 format bellows view camera that she had used for all the previous bodies of work.
 These landscapes were first seen in Still Time, and later featured in two shows presented by the Edwynn Houk Gallery in NYC: Sally Mann – Mother Land: Recent Landscapes of Georgia and Virginia in 1997, and then in Deep South: Landscapes of Louisiana and Mississippi in 1999.
 Many of these large (40"x50") black-and-white and manipulated prints were taken using the 19th century "wet plate" process, or collodion, in which glass plates are coated with collodion, dipped in silver nitrate, and exposed while still wet.
 This gave the photographs what the New York Times called "a swirling, ethereal image with a center of preternatural clarity", and showed many flaws and artifacts, some from the process and some introduced by Mann.

 Mann has been the subject of two film documentaries.
-The first, Blood Ties, directed by Steve Cantor and Peter Spirer, debuted at the 1994 Sundance Film Festival, and was nominated for an Academy Award as Best Documentary Short.
+The first, Blood Ties (1994).
+Directed by Steve Cantor and Peter Spirer, it debuted at the 1994 Sundance Film Festival.
+It was nominated for an Academy Award as Best Documentary Short.
 The second, What Remains: The Life and Work of Sally Mann (2005) was also directed by Steve Cantor.
 It premiered at the 2006 Sundance Film Festival and was nominated for an Emmy for Best Documentary in 2008.
 In her New York Times review of the film, Ginia Bellafante wrote, "It is one of the most exquisitely intimate portraits not only of an artist's process, but also of a marriage and a life, to appear on television in recent memory."

 Mann uses antique view cameras from the early 1890s.
 These cameras have wooden frames, accordion-like bellows and long lenses made out of brass, now held together by tape that has mold growing inside.
-This sort of camera, when used with vintage lenses, softens the light, which makes the pictures timeless.
+This sort of camera, when used with vintage lenses, softens the light.
 A self-portrait (which also included her two daughters) was featured on the September 9, 2001 cover of The New York Times Magazine, for a theme issue on "Women Looking at Women".